berkmancenter/lumendatabase/doc/submitter_javascript_widget.md

 is your widget token that you received in the confirmation email.
 Make sure to use it, otherwise users won't be able to submit anything.

 `visible_request_types`
-(optional, default: `["DMCA", "Counterfeit", "Counternotice", "CourtOrder", "Defamation", "GovernmentRequest", "LawEnforcementRequest", "PrivateInformation", "Trademark", "Other"]
-`) is an array of request types presented to clients.
+(optional, default: `["DMCA", "Counterfeit", "Counternotice", "CourtOrder", "Defamation", "GovernmentRequest", "LawEnforcementRequest", "LocalLaw", "PrivateInformation", "Trademark", "Other"]`) is an array of request types presented to clients.
 Clients can choose what type of request they want to submit.
 ## Test environment
 If you want to submit test notices you can use our test instance of the Lumen Database: https://api-beta.lumendatabase.org/.
 Just request a new token here the same way as on the live site: https://api-beta.lumendatabase.org/api_submitter_requests/new and use the widget source code located here: https://api-beta.lumendatabase.org/assets/widgets/submitter.js.
 You can then submit dummy data to test your integration before making it live.